Textbook: Webmaster in a Nutshell, Second Edition

 XML Terminology, XML Reference, Document Type Definitions, The Extensible Stylesheet Language, XLink and XPointer

-Part IV: JavaScript
+Bullet Item Part IV: JavaScript

 Chapter 11 - JavaScript